 If you want to apply, you must also have the following:

 - Identification number (Nodi number).
 This can be obtained by sending a request to

 - Software suitable for the electronic submission of customs declarations to TVINN.
 There are many vendors who offer this type of software.

 - Network provider approved by Norwegian Customs.
 Your software provider will be able to help you find the right network provider.

-Application for electronic submission of customs declarations should be sent to the customs region where your company is domiciled.
+Application for electronic submission of customs declarations should be sent to the Movement of Goods Division.

 Before you are granted permission to submit declarations using TVINN, you must complete a test period.
 The purpose of the test period is to ensure that the software can communicate correctly with TVINN, that you are able to declare correctly, and that you can handle messages from TVINN correctly.
 Once the test period has been completed, you will be approved for the submission of customs declarations using TVINN.